-The Very Reverend Shane Parker was born to Irish parents in Edmonton, Alberta, and lived in western Canada during his childhood.
+Dean Shane Parker was born to Irish parents in Edmonton, Alberta, and lived in western Canada during his childhood.
 He worked as a labourer for several years before undergraduate and graduate studies in sociology at Carleton University, and was a professional sociologist prior to studies in theology at Saint Paul University.
 He was ordained priest in the Anglican Diocese of Ottawa in 1987 and was appointed Dean of Ottawa and Rector of Christ Church Cathedral in 1999.
 Prior to his appointment as dean, he served as a parish priest and as the diocesan archdeacon.

-He has served as a sessional professor of pastoral theology at Saint Paul University and currently chairs its Anglican Studies Advisory Committee.
+He has served as a sessional professor in pastoral theology at Saint Paul University and currently chairs its Anglican Studies Advisory Committee.
 He has been for many years a member of Carleton University's Research Ethics Board.
 Following a long period of writing for the Ottawa Citizen’s Ask the Religion Experts column, a collection of his insightful essays were published by Novalis in a book called Answering the Big Questions.
 In 2010 he was the recipient of the Interfaith Ottawa Award, presented by the Mayor of the City of Ottawa, for devoted service to promoting interfaith dialogue and cooperation.

 He is well-known through participation in a number of organizations and causes in the wider community, and by continuing a long tradition of making the Cathedral available for many different kinds of civic and ecclesial events—including celebrating, honouring and upholding Indigenous Peoples.
 Since the Final Events of the Truth and Reconciliation Commission of Canada in 2015, he has actively encouraged the Cathedral to offer and host events to educate, inform and challenge the community concerning the TRC Calls to Action, and to build new and meaningful relationships with Indigenous People (especially with the local Algonquin Nation).
 He was invited to speak about reconciliation at the “Road to Warm Springs” National Consultation on Indigenous Anglican Self-Determination in Pinawa, Manitoba in 2017.